Nathan: Sept 16 - 19.

 Jeremiah: Two weeks starting around October 13.

 2016 and 2018: Without any digressions, took 35 minute to cover this, leaving 10 minutes for going over the syllabus and 5 for starting a little late.
 When covering distance in n-dimensions, it would be better to first compute the distance for the origin O to P and also to label the points as O and P in the 2D and 3D examples.
 It might be best to cut 5 minutes from the lecture to have more time with the syllabus.
+2019: Started as soon as the bell rung, which made everything fit more easily.

 Final exam schedule request due to Aaron.

 2016: This lecture is way too long.
 The first time through, I had to skip parameterizing the line L entirely!
 The second time, I skipped the discussion of regression and got through more, but it was still tight.
 2018: Skipped regression and completed the section on projections and work in about 15 minutes.
 That left enough time for a full treatment of the rest.
+2019: in both hours, started the plane examples/problems (bottom of page 4), with 20 minutes left.
+This was OK, but the answer A2 was packed into just a couple minutes.
+There's a typo on page 6: r(t) = (t, -t, 1).

 Assign exam rooms based on current enrollments (Nathan)

 2016: In both sections, got through everything with essentially no time to spare.
 2018: I tried both ways, and it is best to skip the plane example to have more time to talk about the cool video.
+2019: Both times skipped the plane example and hit the 3-variable function with 10 minutes left.

-Exam 1 draft due (Nathan and Jeremiah)
+Exam 1 draft due (Iftikhar and Jeremiah)

 2016 and 2018: In both sections, got up to the top of page 5, just before "rules for limits" with time enough to do the limit pictures Mathematica notebook and tell the sad story of the Sleipner A.